daattali/beautiful-jekyll/_posts/2019-11-10-using-ansible-2-9-resource-modules.md

         name: GigabitEthernet0/1
 ```

-<p>As you can see, the input configuration data, and the output facts are now in the same format!
-This opens up significant possibilities as it pertains to establishing an off-device source of truth, i.e.: defining your device's configuration in a standardised data model made up of <em>key:value</em> pairs.</p>
+As you can see, the input configuration data, and the output facts are now in the same format!
+This opens up significant possibilities as it pertains to establishing an off-device source of truth, i.e.: defining your device's configuration in a standardised data model made up of _key:value_ pairs.

-<p>An additional benefit of the new network modules is the ability to take a list as an input, meaning you can pass the configuration of multiple interfaces within the same task, e.g.:</p>
+An additional benefit of the new network modules is the ability to take a list as an input, meaning you can pass the configuration of multiple interfaces within the same task, e.g.:

 ```yaml
 vars: